The Traces of Exile in Western-Siberia: Part 1 Tobolsk

 This article was published as part of IFAIR’s ‘Memory as a tool of change – Forgotten Places in Siberia’ Impact Group.

 Mattia Nelles is co-director for “Eastern Europe & Eurasia” and programme coordinator for the Impact Group “Foreign Policy Talks Berlin”.
-Mattia studies towards an MA degree in political science at Freie Universität Berlin, with a focus on Eastern Europe.
+Mattia studied political science at Freie Universität Berlin, with a focus on Eastern Europe.
 His studies took him to the National University of Kyiv-Mohyla Academy and to the German embassy in Kazakhstan.
 He holds a BA in political and administrative science from Zeppelin University Friedrichshafen, where he did exchanges to the University of California, Berkeley, and to Belarus State University in Minsk.
-Until recently, he was a research assistant at the Humboldt Institute for Internet & Society.
-Among others, he previously worked for the start-up iversity, the Körber Foundation, the office of former German president Richard von Weizsäcker as well as the Hudson Institute in Washington, D.C.
-Mattia speaks German, English, Russian and Italian.
+Mattia speaks German, English, Russian and some Italian.